 Gulen rejuvenated the Turkish tradition of interfaith dialogue and strongly advocates pro-democracy, equal opportunity, pro-science, non-violent stances.
 One of the core tenets of his teachings is the celebration of religious, cultural, social and political diversity.
 Gulen considers this diversity divine will; according to him, “you must have a seat for every person in your heart.”

 Gulen’s lifelong work on interfaith cooperation has earned him recognition from Christian and Jewish leaders in his homeland Turkey and a personal audience with the late Pope John Paul II.
 He is also the recipient of New York-based East West Institute’s 2011 peace award.
 His efforts have also been praised by other global leaders who recognize his vital role in fostering mutual understanding and peace as well as his leadership in humanitarian initiatives.
 In 2008, Gulen was ranked among top 100 in Foreign Policy and Prospect magazines’ joint poll of the “Top 100 Public Intellectuals.”
 In April 2015, he was awarded with 2015 Gandhi King Ikeda Peace Award by Martin Luther King Jr. International Chapel at Morehouse College in recognition of his life-long dedication to promoting peace and human rights.

 Gulen currently lives in relative solitude at a retreat facility in Pennsylvania, where he dedicates his time to reading, writing and personal worship, and to promoting shared values, dialogue and peace.

-For detailed information about Gulen’s biography, please refer to his Biographical Album from Gulen Institute and his CV.
+For detailed information about Gulen’s biography, please refer to his biographical album and his works.